abdullah/vuex-module-generator/README.md

 Finally, developer can use these different states of module in different cases.
 For instance `isLoading` state can be used by a list to show an indicator or `error` can be used to show an error component.

-Purpose of `vuex-module-generator` is reducing code lines and making development easy.
+Purpose of `VMG` is reducing code lines and making development easy.

 ## Use cases